AdaCore/learn/courses/intro-to-ada/chapters/imperative_language.rst

 alternative and more efficient style to accomplish the same effect, through a :ada:`case` statement.

-Ada's :ada:`elsif` keyword differes from C or
+Ada's :ada:`elsif` keyword differs from C or
 C++, where nested ``else .. if`` blocks would be used instead.
 And another difference is the presence of the :ada:`end if` in Ada, which avoids the problem known as the "dangling else".